An outpouring of public support has helped Darren and Caroline Williamson to see the other side of human nature.

 An offer also came in for a free alarm system and a new car for the family.

-Williamson said she had been astounded by the generosity.
+Williamson said she had been astounded by people's generosity.

 "I've been blown away," she said.